b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

     ];
 }
 ```
-The next level of this would be to make them into Jetbrains URL's, so you can just click to open the file at the exact line the error occurred, but this might be going too far. 🤓
+The next level of this (which I have done before) would be to construct Jetbrains toolbox URL's,
+so you can just click to open the file at the exact line the error occurred 🤓.

 One other problem for developer environments is we have notices and warnings enabled that can just wreck all nice behaviours.